bleow/Multidimensional_Frailty_App_Backend/src/docs/Debugging.md

 > Double check names of tables (should be name of class) and columns (should be name of attributes)
 > ```

-### Reason: Executing an update/delete query; nested exception is javax.persistence.TransactionRequiredException: Executing an update/delete query
+### Executing an update/delete query; nested exception is javax.persistence.TransactionRequiredException: Executing an update/delete query
 > #### ❓ Why:
 > > You cannot run update/delete query in that file, e.g. in a seeder file that implements CommandLineRunner